 Bit 7 of the Status Register indicates that the ADC is busy converting when it is high.
-Bits 5 to 3 are flags that indicate the results of the limit comparisons.
+Bits 6 to 3 are flags that indicate the results of the limit comparisons.

-If the local and/or remote temperature measurement is above the corresponding high temperature limit or below the corresponding low temperature limit, then one or more of these flags will be set.
+If the local and/or remote temperature measurement is above the corresponding high temperature limit, or below the corresponding low temperature limit, one or more of these flags will be set.
 Bit 2 is a flag that is set if the remote temperature sensor is open-circuit.
-These five flags are NOR'd together, so that if any of them is high, the $\overline{\text{ALERT}}$ interrupt latch will be set and the $\overline{\text{ALERT}}$ output will go low.
+These five flags are NOR'd together, so that if any of them are high, the ALERT interrupt latch will be set and the ALERT output will go low.
 Reading the Status Register will clear the five flag bits, provided the error conditions that caused the flags to be set have gone away.
-While a limit comparator is tripped due to a value register containing an out-oflimit measurement, or the sensor is open-circuit, the corresponding flag bit cannot be reset.
+While a limit comparator is tripped due to a value register containing an out-of-limit measurement, or the sensor is open-circuit, the corresponding flag bit cannot be reset.
 A flag bit can only be reset if the corresponding value register contains an in-limit measurement, or the sensor is good.
-The ALERT interrupt latch is not reset by reading the Status Register, but will be reset when the ALERT output has been serviced by the master reading the device address, provided the error condition has gone away and the Status Register flag bits have been reset.
+The $\overline{\text{ALERT}}$ interrupt latch is not reset by reading the Status Register, but will be reset when the $\overline{\text{ALERT}}$ output has been serviced by the master reading the device address, provided the error condition has gone away and the Status Register flag bits have been reset.

-Table II.
-Status Register Bit Assignments -- ----------- -------- ---------- ----- -------------
+Table V. S Status Register Bit Assignments ------------ ----------------- ------------------------